The Six Sigma program works to standardize a company's problem-solving approach and form the way…

 - Green Belt: Those with green belts often serve as project leaders and perform data analysis for black belt projects.
 Job possibilities can consist of roles such as Process Development Engineer, Project Manager, Senior Continuous Improvement Specialist and Data Scientist.

-- Black Belt: With a Six Sigma black belt, you can lead problem-solving projects and train and coach project teams.
-Potential job titles include Operations Director, Senior Business Process Analyst, Senior Continuous Improvement Leader and Senior Project Manager.
+- Black Belt: There are several career paths open to Six Sigma black belts.
+With a Six Sigma black belt, you can lead problem-solving projects and train and coach project teams.
+Potential job titles for lean Six Sigma black belts include Operations Director, Senior Business Process Analyst, Senior Continuous Improvement Leader and Senior Project Manager.

 - Master Black Belt: As an MBB, you may serve in various roles that entail handling complex business practices and implementing specialized process improvement programs as well as teaching, coaching and mentoring.
 Job possibilities may consist of titles such as Lean Process Improvement Director, Scrum Master and Continuous Improvement Site Leader.